 The county should provide for the protection and management of surface water, consistent with the Clean Water Act, based on best available science and cumulative impact assessments of existing and planned future land and resource uses within the watersheds.

-The county should retain substantially in their natural condition: ponds, wetlands, rivers, lakes and streams, and their associated buffers and riparian areas.
-The county should protect streams from the adverse impacts of activities occurring within their watersheds to avoid degradation of their water quality and biological health.
-These impacts include, but are not limit to, elevation of stream water temperature and low flows in summer and stream channel damage and sedimentation from excessive flows during winter.
+The county should retain substantially in their natural condition: ponds, wetlands, rivers, lakes and streams, and their associated buffers and riparian areas when feasible on county-owned lands.
+The county should protect streams through regulation and public education from the adverse impacts of activities occurring within their watersheds to avoid degradation of their water quality and biological health.
+These impacts include, but are not limited to, elevation of stream water temperature and low flows in summer and stream channel damage and sedimentation from excessive flows during winter.

-The county should protect and maintain the valuable natural functions of wetlands by maintaining an undisturbed or restored native vegetation buffer around the wetland and by prohibiting filling, draining, and clearing within wetlands and their associated buffers.

 The county should designate and protect riparian habitat areas to help maintain water quality consistent with best available science.
 (Also see related policies under Goal 5, Important Fish, Wildlife, and Plant Habitat).

 The county should prevent development and activities in streams, riparian areas, and wetlands and any associated buffers that would damage water quality or habitat functions, except to the minimum extent necessary when there is no reasonable alternative for accommodating an essential use (e.g., an essential road or utility crossing).

-The county should consider establishing a wetland mitigation bank to provide an alternative to individual stream and wetland mitigation projects associated with essential public projects.
-Enhancement of degraded wetlands is preferred over creation of new wetlands.

 The county should require, to the extent legally permissible, restoration of degraded buffers and wetlands associated with lakes, streams, rivers, and Puget Sound as a part of new land uses and development activity.

-The county should cooperate with adjoining jurisdictions to develop complementary regulations pertaining to streams, upland wildlife habitat, and other Critical Areas that span jurisdictional boundaries.
+The county should cooperate with adjoining jurisdictions, watershed management entities, and other salmon and aquatic species restoration entities to develop complementary programs and regulations pertaining to water availability, upland wildlife habitat, and other critical areas that span jurisdictional boundaries.

 The county should evaluate the performance of county regulations in maintaining surface water and monitor the performance of restoration and enhancement projects to provide a basis for periodic refinement of county regulations and management practices.